-Capybaras have very sharp teeth and nip each other constantly when playing.
-As capybaras have very thick skin this does not cause any harm, but to a human it would result in constant injury which at times can be serious.
+Capybaras have sharp teeth and nip each other constantly when playing.
+As capybaras have very thick skin, this does not hurt them, but such nipping could be injurious to humans.

 5) Hedgehog- $300

-Hedgehogs are usually nocturnal, though some species of it are awake all day and prefer to sleep at night.
+Although hedgehogs are usually nocturnal, some species are awake in the day and prefer to sleep at night.
 Hedgehogs are omnivorous and feed on snails, insects, frogs and toads, bird eggs, mushrooms, grass roots, berries, melons, and watermelons.

-In some US states and few Canadian municipalities, it is illegal to own a hedgehog as a pet.
-With the exception of Scandinavia, United Kingdom, and Italy no such restrictions exist in most European countries.
+In some US states and a few Canadian municipalities, it is illegal to own a hedgehog as a pet.
+Except for Scandinavia, United Kingdom, and Italy, no such restrictions exist in most European countries.

-Lifespan is of 6-8 years.
-Scorpion stings can be as mild as bee sting and as severe as a snake bite depending on the species.
+Scorpion stings can be as mild as a bee sting or as severe as a snake bite depending on the species.
 While most people are not affected by the Emperor Scorpion’s sting, some people may be allergic to it.
-It usually preys on insects and other creatures like mice and lizards.
+Their typical prey is insects. mice, and lizards.

-The axolotl is a unique pet that one can have which looks sort of alien-ish.
-Though their self-cost is less, their maintenance cost is very high.
-They need a special habitat that includes a water tank with a capacity of 15-20 gallons on water.
+If you want an alien-looking pet, an azolotl (Ambystoma mexicanum) is a perfect match.
+Although their purchase price is less than some other exotic animals, their maintenance cost is high.
+They need a special habitat that includes a water tank with a capacity of 15-20 gallons of water.

-The axolotl is a type of salamander natively from Mexico.
-It’s also known as walking fish is an amphibian.
+The axolotl is a type of salamander native to Mexico.
+This amphibian is also known as a walking fish.
 After 2010, wild axolotls were almost extinct due to water pollution and urbanization in Mexico City.

 CITES has declared Axolotl as an endangered species and critically endangered in the wild.
 Axolotls are used extensively in scientific research due to their ability to regenerate limbs.

-Chanterelle Fennec fox is a small fox nocturnal in nature and natively from Sahara of North Africa.
+The Chanterelle Fennec fox (Vulpes zerda) is a small fox, nocturnal in nature, and native to the Sahara of North Africa.
 It is easily recognized because of its unusually large ears.

 Fennecs are a wonderful exotic pet.
-They are very friendly, full of energy and can be enjoyed by the whole family.
-Though fennecs are exotic animals, they are in some ways like a combination of a dog and a cat.
+They are friendly, full of energy, and can be enjoyed by the whole family.
+Though fennecs are exotic animals, they are like a combination of a dog and a cat.

 Fennecs are wild animals and need more play time than cats or dogs to keep them interested in humans.